 - MyDigital, 4IR, and Smart Cities Blueprints Kick-Off – What the Nation needs is quick wins to gain public confidence.
 All the blueprints need to have proper ownership and Project Management Office to monitor the progress.
 We are seeing the National Smart Cities Blueprint has now been translated to State or Local Council level, which is the correct way to do it.
 We shouldn’t stay at the 30,000 feet view for too long.
 Quick wins, mid-term and long-term projects need to be identified.
 With the proper funding or business model, we can now see the light at the end of the tunnel.

 - Industry Associations Making an Impact – It’s challenging to get a single person to voice the industry’s challenges to the government.
-However, the voice of the sector can be brought forth by industry associations.
-We see a lot of associations such as MyIoTA (Malaysia IoT Associatoin), MIFA (Malaysia Industry Forward Association), MSCA (Malaysia Smart City Association) and NEF Malaysia (Pertubuhan Usahawan dan Industri ICT Bumiputera Malaysia).
+However, the voice of the industry can be brought forth by many technology industry associations.
+We can see the impact of associations such as MyIoTA (Malaysia IoT Associatoin), MIFA (Malaysia Industry Forward Association), MSCA (Malaysia Smart City Association) and NEF Malaysia (Pertubuhan Usahawan dan Industri ICT Bumiputera Malaysia).
 These associations cover many business areas such as IoT, IR 4.0, Smart Cities, and Startups.
 They have been actively promoting the members’ solutions and expertise via webinars, newsletters, and exhibitions, including a face-to-face meetings with government agencies.

 What do you think about these predictions?
 Or do you have any to add?
 Please leave your comments below.